seanboe/QuadrupedProject/README.md

 in you platformIO project folder (which you can download above)</i>

 ### Hardware
-You can find the CAD files as a shared Fusion360 project [here](https://github.com/seanboe/QuadrupedProject) -yet to be updated (will do *ASAP*)
+You can find the CAD files in .step format [here](https://github.com/seanboe/QuadrupedProject) -will update *very soon*

 I've also designed a PCB for this robot: <br>
 <a href="https://github.com/seanboe/QuadrupedProject/tree/master/Hardware"><img src="Hardware/PCBV1-0/layoutV1-0.png" height="200"></a>